datocms/old-website/src/docs/plugins/install.md

 ### Assigning a plugin to a field

 Once an plugin has been successfully installed, it can be assigned to one (or many) fields in one of your models.
-To do that navigate to a Model, select a field and navigate to the *Settings > Presentation* tab of the field:
+To do that navigate to a Model, select a field and navigate to the *Settings > Presentation* tab of the field.

 If a plugin is a field editor or a sidebar widget — and the plugin is compatible with the type of field you've selected — you will be able to select it and setup any configuration options: